Backups¶

 | Scheduled backups | Off | Enable automatic backups on a schedule |

-| Frequency | Daily | How often scheduled backups run: daily, weekly, or monthly |
+| Frequency | Daily | How often to run: daily, weekly, or monthly |

-| Retention count | 14 | How many scheduled backups to keep (1-365) |
+| Retention count | 14 | How many backups to keep (1-365) |

-| Encrypt backups | Off | Wrap scheduled backups in an additional encryption layer (.ttbak) |
+| Encrypt backups | Off | Add an extra encryption layer to scheduled backups (.ttbak) |

-| Storage path | — | Directory on the server where scheduled backup files are saved |
+| Storage path | — | Server directory where scheduled backups are saved |